tencent cloud

 2. Selfie Verification stage

-This page supports modifying the size and position of components such as viewfinder, hint messages, and countdown Tag in the XIB file.
+This page allows you to modify the size and position of components such as the viewfinder, tooltip messages, and countdown label in the XIB file.

 2.1 Modify the constraints of rectFrameImage to control the size and position of the viewfinder.